 The removal of Special Trees requires a Special Tree Removal Permit.
 Heritage trees in healthy condition cannot be removed.

-You must apply for a Special Tree Removal Permit Application through the Transportation Online Permitting System (TOPS) to proceed with the removal of a tree or trees that exceed 55” circumference on private property.
+You must apply for a Special Tree Removal Permit Application through the Transportation Online Permitting System (TOPS) to proceed with the removal of a Special Tree.
 Please follow the instruction for How to Obtain a Special Tree Permit.